thhapke/di_replication/README.md

 The low storage cost of an object store is traded for less flexibility, more precisely you cannot as easily as with a database udpate changed data records to csv-files.
 My proposal is a 2-way approach: Changes are tagged as 'I' for inserts that can right away been appended to an CSV while for updates or deletes tagged as 'U' change-log files are stored and periodically are merged with the basic CSV file.

 ## Replication Control Information
 In order to securely replicate data, additional control data is needed.
 This additional information could either be stored to **additional columns** of the data table or as a separate **shadow table** with a foreign key to the data table.
-The difference is just an additional sql-join.
+Instead of providing a table a view with the joins could be provided.

 The minimum replication controll data: